Getting Started¶

 3. Configuration¶

-See the Config Reference for detailed configuration options.
+see the Config Reference and example.env for detailed configuration options.

 This will start: